nezaj/web-bitelog/src/data/notes.md

+### 1/23/2022

+Weight: Weight trended down towards end of week which felt great!

+Nutrition: This week was interesting.
+After Wednesday I realized I needed to adjust my caloric intake.
+Although I was eating clean I was just eating too much

+Thursday and Friday I adjusted my calories to make up for the excess

+I was averaging 2k calories a week as of Saturday.
+I told a friend I would go out clubbing with them but was dead tired.
+I fueled up on calories to give me energy and we stayed out late.
+Indulged in a slice of pizza afterwards which set me off on eating a bunch of cookies.

+The excess sugar definitely made me feel lower energy on Sunday.
+Was planning to fast at first be decided to eat at maintenance to just reset mentally and get ready for the week ahead

+Going forward if I do have a late night I think I’ll just load up on coffee since I think that was actually what heat me going instead of the food.
+In general though I think I want to avoid late night partying for awhile (unless it’s a house party / event for a friend).
+I find myself enjoying activities during the day more

+Monday -> Wednesday I ate at maintenance and this was psychologically easier than Thursday and Friday at a deficit.
+Although tougher mentally to be at deficit, it wasn’t that bad and I would feel great the next day

+Being on the cut definitely takes some mental fortitude.
+I want to embrace this more this week and stick to calorie targets.
+I could feel myself leaning out Friday and Sat (before the excess) and want to continue that trend

+Exercise: Missed all my lift sessions this week :( I had a paronichya from BJJ on Tuesday so that slowed me down.
+Luckily I was able to treat it at home and no need for antibotics.
+Will aim to get those lift sessions this week !

+Energy: Was pretty good except post sugar excess Sat night

+Sleep: During the week sleep is less.
+Mainly because of the early wake-ups.
+It doesn’t seem to bother me tho and I make up the sleep on the weekends.
+Will keep an eye on this

+Stress: Was feeling a bit restless with work this week.
+I want to get more done but finding myself slow

+Overall: Interesting week.
+Definitely not consistent, but informative.
+I do feel from my progress pic and weight that if I stick with the proper cals I can get lean real quick

+Nutrition: Let’s average <2100 cals this week !

+Fitness: BJJ 4x, Judo 2x, Lift 2x

 ### 1/16/2022

 Weight: It went up again, and I notice myself “avoiding” weigh-ins.
 Will aim for at least 5x weigh-ins this week to counter (4x in last two weeks)